abitravers1989/ProgImage/README.md

 # Retrieving an image

 To retrieve an image via the api, hit the /getImage endpoint passing it a `imageID` query param which contains the ID which the image has been saved as.
-Please run the integration tests to save an image before hand and look in the folder you chose for `IMAGESTOREPATH`.
+Please run the integration tests to save an image before hand and look in the folder you chose for `IMAGE_STORE_PATH`.

 For example: